crmlsntgo/crmlsntgo/README.md

 # 💫 About Me:
-Focused on web development with an emphasis on building structured, maintainable systems.
-Continuously strengthening core fundamentals in JavaScript and backend development while working toward writing reliable, production-ready code.
+Developer specializing in structured web systems.
+Working primarily on JavaScript and backend architecture, aiming for clean execution and production stability.

 # 🌐 Socials: